pmarsceill/Jekyll-Framer-Template/README.md

-Framerjs Jekyll Demo Template
+Framer Studio Jekyll Template
 =============================

-This project will create a static site used to demo Framerjs projects.
+This project will create a static site used to demo Framer Studio projects.
 An example is available here:

 http://pmarsceill.github.io/Jekyll-Framer-Template/